 Pallet Rocking Bench With Detachable Cradle- have to build the cradle now:

 The cradle was straightforward.
 First, I built a simple box.
 I then used a piece of board that I cut at a 20-degree angle to create the outward-leaning angle on the upper boards.
 I curved it using a French curve set and cut the boards out with a jigsaw.
-I used some of the internal shapes on the french curve and carved openings to let in a little light so the cradle wouldn’t be dark.
-I glued all the joints and used screws to secure.
+I used some of the internal shapes on the French curve and carved openings to let in a little light so the cradle wouldn’t be dark.
+I glued all the wood joints and used screws to secure.

 The brackets are made out of a single 40″ stringer that I cut in half, then cut down on a table saw to 1 1/2″ wide, leaving 2″ on one end to form a small “L” shape.
-I cut some of the trimmed-off portion into two cubes and installed them onto the other end, in a reverse “L” shape.
+I cut some of the trimmed-off portions into two cubes and installed them onto the other end, in a reverse “L” shape.